-- Scrum Masters are likewise project managers in the traditional sense
+- Scrum masters also serve as project managers in the traditional sense

-- A Backlog is created for each project phase rather than as a specification for the whole product.
+- A backlog is created for each project phase rather than as a specification for the overall product

-- You plan in phases and milestones – at a higher level than the Sprints and in addition to them.
+- Projects are planned using phases and milestones – at a higher level than the sprints and in addition to them

-A general pointer is this: Are the customer’s requirements uncertain and unclear?
+A general note: Are the customer’s requirements uncertain and unclear?
 Is the approach to a solution for the project still unclear and new?
-In such a case, agile methods will be particularly suitable.
-They were developed for this type of situation.
+Agile methods are particularly well-suited in this case, as they were developed for exactly this type of situation.

 Our tip: Look at the first option in the above list.
-Having some business units use traditional approaches while others use agile ones is probably one of the smoothest and most common implementations of hybrid project management.
-This usually makes for a high process stability.
+Having some business units use traditional approaches while others use agile ones is probably one of the most seamless and common implementations of hybrid project management.
+This usually ensures high process stability.

-Please note: Frequent changes between traditional and agile approaches from one project to the next carry a risk.
-The process stability may suffer.
+Please note: Frequent changes between traditional and agile approaches from one project to the next pose a risk to the process stability.

-Therefore, another option is to combine methods in a meaningful way – rather that changing between methods in projects.
+Therefore, another option is to combine methods in a meaningful way – rather than changing between methods in projects.
 To give you an example:

-- Traditional concept, specification and implementation with hardware, agile integration
+- Traditional concept, specification and implementation for the hardware,

 - Agile concept and specification